awslabs/service-workbench-on-aws/docs/README.md

 ### Prerequisites

-+ Service Workbench must be installed on your local machine.
-For information on installing Service Workbench, read [Service Workbench Installation Guide](/docs/Service_Workbench_Installation_Guide.pdf).
++ Service Workbench [source code](https://github.com/awslabs/service-workbench-on-aws/tags) must be downloaded on your local machine.
+For information on downloading the Service Workbench source code, read [Service Workbench Installation Guide](/docs/Service_Workbench_Installation_Guide.pdf).
-+ Go to the **docs** directory under Service Workbench installation.
++ Go to the **docs** directory under Service Workbench folder.

 You can download the PDF versions of other guides using the links provide in the main Service Workbench [Readme](https://github.com/awslabs/service-workbench-on-aws/blob/mainline/README.md).